chmageeucsc/cse12spring20/Lab2/README.txt

 INSTRUCTIONS

 This program is intended to be run using Multimedia Logic.
 Enter values into the keypad and chose which values you want to rotate.
+DO NOT push update if the store select is set to 1.